kata-ai/wikiner/README.md

 ## Objectives

 Wikipedia as a free online encyclopedia have been proven useful in many Natural Language Processing task and application especially in information extraction and building knowledge base.
 Wikipedia not only have compacts and rich information for most important and common entities such as people, location and organisation, it also available on multiple languages.
 Previous works on multi-lingual Wikipedia with motivation to acquire general corpus and knowledge alignment between high-resources and low-resources language encounter low recall problem.
-Another work on monolingual data with intensive rules labelling, and label validation also face the same problem [DBPedia and Wikipedia Entity Expansion, and the Modified Rule].
+Another work on monolingual data with intensive rules labelling, and label validation also face the same problem [[GOLD14, DEE16, MDEE17]](#[DEE16]), .
 In this research our objective is to bootstrap named entity from Wikipedia in low-resources language as weakly supervised data [1,2,3,4] into training seed or data augmentation.
 We perform experiment on Wikipedia Indonesia and English languages and test the model performances of automatically tagged NER on different domain.

 ## Related works